ton-community/ton-docs/docs/v3/guidelines/ton-connect/guidelines/creating-manifest.md

 ```
 ## Best practices

-- Best practice is to place the manifest in the root of your app and repository, e.g. `https://myapp.com/tonconnect-manifest.json`.
+- The best practice is to place the manifest in the root of your app and repository, e.g. `https://myapp.com/tonconnect-manifest.json`.
 It allows the wallet to handle your app better and improve the UX connected to your app.
-- Make sure that `manifest.json` file is available to GET by its URL.
+- Ensure that the `manifest.json` file is accessible via a GET request at its URL

 ## Fields description
 |Field|Requirement|Description|